 Pay your rates in person

-Bring your rates notice to on eof our Customer Service Centres where you can pay by credit card, EFTPOS, cheque, money order, or cash.
+Bring your rates notice to on of our Customer Service Centres where you can pay by credit card, EFTPOS, cheque, money order.
+Cash (maximum of $3,000) will only be accepted at the Coburg Civic Centre, 90 Bell St, Coburg.
 You can find the locations of our Customer Service Centres on our Contact us page.

 Pay your rates at a post office